dwcares/DragonDrone/iOS/readme.md

 **2.** Install SDK with CocoaPods in the Project

-Run the following command in the project's path:
+Run the following command in the project path:

 ~~~
 pod install